pap-x/lexavision/README.md

 # Lexavision

-A lightweight image recognition and translation app powered by Clarifai and DeepL APIs
+A lightweight image recognition and translation app powered by Optiic and DeepL APIs